PostHog/posthog.com/contents/docs/self-host/configure/email.md

 1. Once you have added all records and verify them you can go to the domain settings > "SMTP credentials" section.
 You then need to create a set of SMTP credentials.

-1. With the SMTP credentials, you can now set the required environment variables for email to work properly.
+1. With the SMTP credentials, you can now set the required settings for email to work properly.
 You will also need to obtain the hostname from the credentials page.
 Your configuration should now look something like this.
     ```yaml
     EMAIL_HOST: smtp.eu.mailgun.org # obtained from credentials page
     EMAIL_PORT: 587